devopsfaisal/first-repo-from-terraform/README.md

 # first-repo-from-terraform
-Repo Created by Terraform using Github Providers
+Repo Created by Terraform using Github Providers.
+Manually changed.